 I love arts and crafts in all their forms and, since childhood, have experimented with many of them.
 In the 1960s I took design and pattern classes with Trata Drescha, a mocaicist.
 In recent years my focus was on textiles and their use in creating quilts, bags and other accessories.
 I played about with the techniques of tapestry weaving using a frame loom (could not afford a shaft one).
 Whatever the craft, Ive always enjoyed the challenge and the fun of creating something, whether the end result was satisfactory or not.
 I am always hypercritical of what I make, but others dont seem to mind the little quirks which creep in.
-However, the lure of the pen has brought me back to illustrative drawing, and to a prime passion - photography.
-I will be adding items to my page as time goes by.
+At present, my focus is on three areas: quilting, embroidery and drawing.

 Thanks for your interest, and come back soon!

 Scan it Scan the QR code to be taken to our page on the UKCraftFairs site.